photex/plant/README.md

 ==============

 Plant is a sketch of how I'd like to interact with Common Lisp projects.
-The motivation to actually write it cam from [Lisp In Summer Projects](http://lispinsummerprojects.org/) and once I had something that more or less met my initial use case I quickly realized that I something that my life a bit more pleasant.
+The motivation to actually write it came from [Lisp In Summer Projects](http://lispinsummerprojects.org/).

+Happily, once my initial use-case was met it was useful enough to encourage further development.
+It's a pretty good start to a tool that could become helpful to others.

 At the moment, Plant is little more than a simple script that follows a couple of conventions I've become accustomed to.
-It makes it very very easy for me to work on a project on multiple machines with different lisps.
+It makes it very very easy for me to work on a project on multiple machines and with different lisps.
+Currently it only knows how to work with Clozure and SBCL.
 This has been particularly useful when working on [cl-sdl2](http://github.com/lispgames/cl-sdl2).
 It's also pretty *nix specific at the moment.

 What do you mean "plant"?
 -------------------------